Laura Cereta: Life and career

 My ears are wearied by your carping.
 You brashly and publicly not merely wonder but indeed lament that I am said to possess as fine a mind as nature ever bestowed upon the most learned man.
-You seem to think that so learned a woman has scarcely before been seen in the world.
+You seem to think that so learned a woman has scarcely been seen in the world.
 You are wrong on both counts, Sempronius, and have dearly strayed from the path of truth and disseminate falsehood…You pretend to admire me as a female prodigy, but there lurks sugared deceit in your adulation.
-You wait perpetually in ambush to entrap my lovely sex, and overcome by your hatred seek to trample me underfoot and dash me to the earth.
+You wait perpetually in ambush to entrap my lovely sex, and overcome by your hatred, seek to trample me underfoot and dash me to the earth.

 In 1488, Cereta assembled 82 of her letters into a volume.
 The volume was based on the Petrarchan model called “Epistolae Familiares” and written with a burlesque dialogue on the "death of an ass".
 She dedicated it to her patron, Cardinal Ascanio Sforza.
 Her works circulated widely in Italy during the early modern era.
 However, this volume remained unpublished until the seventeenth century.
 The manuscript circulated from 1488 to 1492 among humanists in Brescia, Verona, and Venice.
 It is suspected that she did this to seek legitimization as a writer.
 Six months after her letters were published, her father died.
 After his death, she no longer felt inspired to write.

 The earliest and most complete publication of Cereta's letters is the Tomasini edition, published in 1640, which nonetheless omits a dozen of her letters.